leandrocgsi/erudio-angular-api-client/README.md

 # About this project

-This is a simple AngularJS application that can be connect to [Erudio API OAUTH2](https://github.com/leandrocgsi/erudio-api-oauth2)
+This is a simple AngularJS application that can be connect to [Erudio API OAUTH2](https://github.com/leandrocgsi/erudio-api-oauth2).
+He was build based in [Angular Material-Start (ES6)](https://github.com/angular/material-start) project.

 # Angular Material-Start